 Traditionally, Poles hole up at house parties and then appear just before twelve absolutely slaughtered to celebrate.
 This is best witnessed in Sopot where thousands of natives descend on the beach and pier come midnight.
 A word of warning here, the beach quickly turns into something resembling a war zone as gangs of tanked up teenagers attempt to decapitate each other with fireworks.
 Stay away from anyone stumbling around with a bottle of vodka and a Chinese dragon and you should survive the night.

-In Gdańsk, the main festivities are centred on ul.
+In Gdańsk, two free concerts (22:00 start) have been organised - in Jar Wilanowski Recreational Park with Pop Diva Sylwia Grzeszczak headlining, and on the pier in Gdańsk Brzeźno featuring a DJ set by Polish electronic artists Gromee. you will, of course, find other celebrations happening on ul.
 Długa and pl.
 Teatralna, while Skwer Kościuszki is where you’ll find local Gdynians bearing booze and fireworks.
 Pub and club tickets tend to sell out a couple of weeks in advance, so check our 'Events' page for up-to-date listings closer to the time.